wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 It should be noted that this only affects small transfers, as Flow Cancel does not affect transfers over the big transfer limit.

+More details about the Flow Cancel feature can be found in the [Governor whitepaper](./0007_governor.md).